wpmarketingteam/WP5.6Marcomms/Questions and Answers/8_php8_support.md

 **Status: Version 2020/12/19.
 This is being finalized with the Release Squad.**

 # PHP 8.0 Support
-WordPress Core in its 5.6 release is taking the first step to support PHP 8.0, which is due out in late November 2020.
+WordPress Core in its 5.6 release is taking the first step to support PHP 8.0.
 It is a good time to start planning to migrate your WordPress products, services and sites to the latest PHP version.

 https://make.wordpress.org/core/2020/11/20/wordpress-5-6-field-guide/